dovecot/documentation/source/configuration_manual/authentication/oauth2.rst

 * AUD support (this is checked against scope, if provided)
 * AZP support

+.. versionchanged:: 2.3.21  AUD check now checks client_id, not scope.
+If the token has scope field, this is checked for scope.
+KTY checking has been removed completely.

 The following algorithms are supported

 * HS256, HS384, HS512